What is a professional tax?

-As mentioned earlier, if you are earning in India then you are liable to pay professional tax.
+As mentioned earlier, if you are earning in India, you can pay professional tax.
 If you are employed, your employer makes a professional tax payment to the state government.
-If you are a professional with your own practice, you need to make the professional tax payment on your own.
+If you are a professional with your practice, you need to make the professional tax payment on your own.
 The amount to be deducted depends on the slabs set out by every Indian state individually.
-However, the total amount of professional tax that can be collected from you can never exceed Rs.2,500.
+However, the total amount of professional tax collected from you can never exceed Rs.
+2,500.

 In 1949, when the professional tax was first introduced in India, the maximum amount was set at Rs.
 250. This was increased to Rs.
 2,500 in 1988, and since then, this amount has been kept unchanged.
 So, as a salaried individual or a professional drawing regular income, your employer or the respective party can pay professional tax from where your income comes.

 No matter who is making the professional tax payment, the rules for registering for it remain the same.
 Professional tax payment depends on the nature of your work and the slab based on your income.

-Based on the way in which you earn a regular income, your professional tax obligations alter.
+Based on how you earn a regular income, your professional tax obligations alter.
 The tax also varies from one state to another, with some Indian states and union territories not charging any professional tax.
 So, the amount to be deducted from your income as professional tax is determined by two things:

 - Your earnings and the threshold slab it falls into and

 - The state's professional tax slab

-The professional tax is determined by the gross monthly income corresponding to the income slabs put forward by the state in which you are employed determines the amount you have to pay as professional tax.
-So, if your gross income every month is Rs.30,000 and you are working in Maharashtra then you are liable to pay Rs.200 every month except February.
-You will be required to pay Rs.300 only in February.
-This amount is derived based on the professional tax slab declared by the State.
-This amount is usually deducted by your employer from your salary.
+The professional tax is determined by the gross monthly income corresponding to the income slab, as per the state where you are employed.
+So, if your gross income every month is Rs.
+30,000 and you are working in Maharashtra, you are liable to pay Rs.
+200 every month except February.
+You will be required to pay Rs.
+300 only in February.
+This amount is derived based on the professional tax slab declared by the state.
+Your employer usually deducts this amount from your salary.